adisri03/Personally-Identifiable-Information-Scanner/README.md

 ## Overview

-The PII Detector is a Python script designed to enhance data privacy by identifying personally identifiable information (PII) in PDF and Excel files.
+The PII Detector is a Python script designed to enhance data privacy by identifying personally identifiable information (PII) in PDF, Excel,JPEG, and JPG files.
 PII includes sensitive data such as names, addresses, social security numbers, and more.
 The script empowers users to proactively scan digital documents for potential PII, allowing for a more secure and privacy-conscious handling of sensitive information.

 ## Key Features

-- Supports detection of PII in both PDF and Excel files.
+- Supports detection of PII in PDF, Excel, JPEG, or JPG files.
-- Extracts links from Excel files for further analysis.
+- Extracts links from Excel files or a local folder for further analysis.
 - Generates an Excel report with details on PII matches.

 ### Multi-Format Support: